 It is also respected as a hair restorative helpful for hair growth and baldness.
 This is in part due to fo-ti's effects at balancing hormones as well as strengthening the organs of elimination (kidneys and liver) which in turn increases circulation and blood flow to the hair follicles, stimulating new growth and hair thickness.

-According to a PubMed study, "Extracts of P. multiflorum have been reported to promote hair growth in vivo."
+According to one study, "Extracts of P. multiflorum have been reported to promote hair growth in vivo."

 One of the legendary stories about fo-ti root's discovery is in the book called "The Legend of He Shou Wu", written by Li Ao of the Tang Dynasty (618-907).